• Skip to main content

 Pour the plum jam mixture over the crust and spread it out evenly with a spoon.
 Then, crumble the other half of the dough on top of the jam.

-Bake the crumb bars for 35 to 40 minutes, or just until the top begins to lightly brown.
+Bake the crumb bars for 35 to 40 minutes, or just until the top begins to brown lightly.

 Allow the bars to completely cool in the pan.
 This will probably take about two hours.